echoz/MNcoder/README.md

 - Links
 - Text attachments

+##### iOS 6
+iOS 6 introduces the NSAttributedString UIKit additions.
+While welcomed, there are only a handful of attributes compared to the OS X counter parts.
+And even then, of the handful, only some are implemented because there is a need to maintain some sort of parity between the CoreText and UIKit additions.
+As such, these attributes are not implemented.

+- NSBackgroundColorAttributeName
+- NSBaselineOffsetAttributeName: Dealt with in ParagraphStyle
+- NSStrikethroughStyleAttributeName
+- NSShadowAttributeName

+Additionally, to be as lossless as possible, platform representation of the various attributes will default to the ones that contain the most information.
+Sometimes this may be coretext sometimes the UIKit additions provide more information.

 #### Sample Project
 The same project provided opens as a workspace, MNcoder.xcworkspace and contain 2 projects, one for iOS and one for Mac OS X for testing.
 All archivng and unarchiving does so in the NSTemporaryDirectory() under the file name MNCoderTest.plist or whatever is set in the #define in the MNCoder.h file.